rust-lang/reference/src/linkage.md

 # Linkage

+> [!NOTE]
-> Note: This section is described more in terms of the compiler than of
+> This section is described more in terms of the compiler than of
 > the language.

 r[link.intro]